Fresno State vs. UTEP New Mexico Bowl NCAA Football Odds, Plays and Insights | December 18, 2021

 - UTEP's games this season have gone over the total in six out of 11 opportunities (54.5%).

-- UTEP is 6-2 against the spread and 6-3 overall when the team amasses over 342.6 yards.
+- UTEP is 6-2 against the spread and 6-3 overall when the team piles up more than 342.6 yards.

-- The Miners have 22 giveaways this season, while the Bulldogs have 22 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.